prasunakunasani/AAFCjavaJunitLearning/Notes/Notes.md

  - In Intellij to add a Maven jar file,
     - Go to Maven Repository, find Mockito, download Jar file, move to lib folder
     - go to File->Project Structure->Dependencies->+->add Jar files, select the jar file
+ - Import a Maven project in Intellij
+    - File-> New -> Module from Existing Source -> navigate to where the folder with pom.xml file is-> OK -> Just use the default stuff -> should eventually see the packages as another project

 #### Technical Stuff:
 JDK: jdk1.8.0_112